AHMMRK/ToDoapp/README.md

 clone or download the project
 open index.html in browser
-register with your detail then login and use this app
+register with your info then login and use this app